Sufficient dimension reduction for regression with metric space-valued responses: Introduction

-where $``\indep"$ means statistical independence and $\Ps$ denotes the projection onto $\mS$ with respect to the inner product in $\R^p$. \cite{cook1996graphics} and \cite{yin2008successive} can be extended to show that under some mild conditions, a unique $\mS$ with the smallest column space exists, and it is called the Fr\'echet central space for the regression of $Y$ on $\X$, denoted as $\spc$.
-Therefore, if an orthogonal matrix $\B \in \R^{p\times d}$ with $d<p$ is such that $\B^\top\B=\I_{d}$ and $\mathrm{span}(\B) = \spc$, then $\B$ is a basis for $\spc$, where $\I_{d}$ denotes a $d\times d$ identity matrix and $\mathrm{span}(.)$ denotes the column space.
-Lastly, $dim(\spc) = d$ is called the structural dimension.
+where $``\indep"$ means statistical independence and $\B^\top\B = \I_d$, with $d < p$.
+While $\B$ is not identifiable, it can be shown that the column space of $\B$, denoted as $\mathrm{span}(\B)$, is unique under some mild conditions (\cite{cook1996graphics} and \cite{yin2008successive}).
+If it exists, the intersection of all $\B$'s that satisfies (\ref{sdr}) will have the smallest column space and is called the Fr\'echet central space for the regression of $Y$ on $\X$.
+We denote the central space as $\spc=\mathrm{span}(\B)$ and $dim(\spc) = d$ as the structural dimension.

-Both \cite{zhang2021dimension} and \cite{dong2022frechet} proposed to use universal kernels $\kappa: \Omega_Y\times\Omega_Y \to \R$ to estimate the central space.
-For a compact response space $(\Omega_Y,d)$, a universal kernel on $\Omega_Y$ can be defined as the continuous kernel on $\Omega_Y$ such that the reproducing kernel Hilbert space generated by this kernel is dense in $C(\Omega_Y)$, where $C(\Omega_Y)$ is the family of continuous real-valued functions on $\Omega_Y$.
-Notice that while the continuous embedding conditions cover several instances, it limits our choice of kernels.
-For instance, in general metric spaces, the Gaussian radial basis kernel is not guaranteed to be universal.
-Moreover, even after choosing the right kernel, we still have to worry about determining the optimal tuning parameters.
-Besides, the computational cost that comes with computing these high-dimensional kernels can be expensive.